 Tighten bolt till it extends about 1/3″ from the exterior of the cap, as shown.

-Place superglue along the base of the cap and insert into the cap.
-Tap on a hard surface to ensure the end of the pipe has fully seated in the bottom of the cap, in contact with the superglue.
+Place glue along the base of the pipe and insert into the cap.
+Tap on a hard surface to ensure the end of the pipe has fully seated in the bottom of the cap, in contact with the glue.

 Next, drill two holes in your pipe.
-One in the center of the pipe midway down the length and one hole in the center of the pipe about an inch from the unfinished end.
+One in the center of the pipe midway down the length and a second hole in the center of the pipe about an inch from the unfinished end.

-These photos demonstrate the required actions performed at the end of the pipe, but you will be performing these instructions on the center hole drilled midway down your pipe in the previous step.
-(I’m gonna pretend I did this on purpose to illustrate, and not that it was an ill-fated first attempt).
+These photos demonstrate the required actions performed at the end of the pipe, for a better visual, but you will be performing these instructions on the center hole drilled midway down your pipe in the previous step.

 Midway down your pipe, you have a hole that extends through both sides of the pipe.
 Affix the 1/2″ Drill Bit to your drill and re-drill ONE of these 2 holes as a 1/2″ wide hole.

 DO NOT widen both holes.
 We need one to stay small to secure the 1/4″ bolt.

 After you’ve drilled your 1/2″ hole, insert 1/4″ bolt, facing the large hole.